quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 "non-compliant DCIDs":

 * The DCID might not be long enough for the routing algorithm to process.
+* The config rotation bits {{config-rotation}} may not correspond to an active configuration.
 * The extracted server mapping might not correspond to an active server.

 Load balancers MUST forward packets with long headers with non-compliant DCIDs